 If you think you or a loved one may be a candidate for weight-loss surgery and would like more information on the different procedures available and what to expect before, during, and after surgery, I encourage you to visit the ASMBS website.

-And if you’re already preparing to undergo bariatric surgery, I recommend exploring essential amino acid supplementation to support your nutritional intake during recovery and beyond.
+And if you’re already preparing to undergo bariatric surgery, I recommend supplementing with this Surgical Recovery Blend to support your nutritional intake during recovery and beyond.